stadium-software/utils-clear-upload-file-control/README.md

 # Clear UploadFile Control Files <!-- omit in toc -->

-The *UploadFile* control is missing a property to clear the uploaded files programatically.
+There is no way to clear uploaded files from a *UploadFile* control programatically.
 The script below allows you to accompish this in a script or event handler.

 ![](images/view.gif)